MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The critical signal used to ensure sign-in successful or not.
 The telemetry is collected to ensure critical regression detection for OneNote app and service health

 The following fields are collected:

 - **CompletionState** - Final state of sign in - Succeeded or failed.
 And failure cases

 - **EntryPoint** - Indicates from where Sign-In was initiated

 - **Hresult** - Error code

+- **IsSignInCompleteFGEnabled** - [Yes/ No] Status of FG during first boot

 - **Provider Package ID** - In case of Auto sign in